in2code-de/lux/Documentation/Technical/CommandController/Index.md

 (identified or anonymous) by a given uid.
 Remove means in this case not deleted=1 but really remove from database.

+* `\In2code\Lux\Command\LuxCleanupCommandController::removeAllVisitorsCommand()` Removes all visitors.
+Truncate all lux tables.
+Can be used for some kind of content updates to a development server

 #### LuxLeadCommandController